acemod/ACE3/wiki/framework/rearm-framework.md

 2  | Only add content of one ammo box | Boolean | Optional (default: `false`) **R** | None | None | Return value

+This function is most useful with the module setting `Only specific Magazines`.
+Note that this function only adds one magazine of a specific class.
+Other magazines of the same size are not available on this module setting.
+It has to be used to replenish the ammo truck on `Only specific Magazines` setting.

+This function can also be used to increase the supply count on setting `Limited ammo supply based on caliber` by a certain caliber value.

 #### 2.1.1 Example

 `[ammo_truck, "32Rnd_155mm_Mo_shells"] call ace_rearm_fnc_addMagazineToSupply;`